MongoDB Atlas is a Software as a Service offering in Microsoft Azure and Database as a Service offering through the official MongoDB company.

 To get started, search the Azure Market place for the MongoDB service.

-We give our SaaS a name and then subscribe.
+Next, assign your SaaS a name and then subscribe.

 I will select MongoDB Compass here, but you can also use MongoShell.